proto-studio/protovalidate/README.md

 Go-Validate is built for mission critical code.
 We want you to get all the support you need.

-For community support join the [Proto Studio Discord Community](https://discord.gg/vdmHhx47).
+For community support join the [ProtoStudio Discord Community](https://discord.gg/vdmHhx47).
 If you require commercial support please contact our premium support partner [Curioso Industries](https://curiosoindustries.com).